Philadelphia Independent Media Fund

 What services do the Funds cover?

 We cover post-production services.
 These services include editor consultations; fine cut editing; sound mixing; scoring, color correction; Title design; Graphics/Animation/Illustration; dub titling; close captioning; DVD authoring; DCP conversion, archival footage rights; master dubs; and duplication.
+Finishing Grants are paid directly to the vendors chosen by the independent producer/director.

 In order to promote a more robust local community, we encourage the use of local vendors.
 Please explore the Greater Philadelphia Film Office’s directory of vendors here.